MicrosoftDocs/architecture-center/docs/guide/design-principles/use-best-data-store.md

   - Put transactional data into a SQL database.
   - Store JSON documents in a document database.
   - Use a time series data base for telemetry.
-  - Put application logs in Azure Cognitive Search.
+  - Put application logs into Azure Cognitive Search.
   - Choose Azure Blob Storage for blobs.

 - Prefer availability over (strong) consistency.
 The [CAP theorem][CAP theroem] implies that distributed systems have to make trade-offs between availability and consistency.
 You can never completely avoid network partitions, the other leg of the CAP theorem.
 But you can often achieve higher availability by adopting an [eventual consistency][Eventual consistency] model.